rahel-yab/A2SV-Backend-Task8-tetsing/docs/api_documentation.md

 - **Clean Architecture**: Each layer is decoupled and only depends on abstractions.
 - **MongoDB**: Used for persistence, with repository interfaces allowing for easy substitution.
 - **JWT**: Used for stateless authentication and role-based access control.
-- **Unit Tests**: Provided for usecases to ensure business logic correctness.

 ## Folder Structure